-Reputation management, at its very core, is the mitigation of what people are saying about you and how you are being perceived by the general public.
+Reputation management, at its very core, is the mitigation of what people are saying about you and how you are being perceived by the general public and most businesses are seeking a good reputation.
 So what happens when you are unable to keep this under control?

-So the question is: is it easier to recover your reputation or to maintain it?
+So the question is: is it easier to recover your good reputation or to maintain it?

 Let’s say you select a maid service that charges $100 per cleaning.
 So you’re looking at $100/month and $1200/year.
 (That’s if you don’t tip your maid around the holidays).